Scalingo/link/README.md

 ** No central manager** Each agent only have knowledge of their local configuration.
 They do not know nor care if other IP exists or if other hosts have the same IP configured.
-The synchronization is done by creating locks in ETCD.
+The synchronization is done by creating locks in etcd.

-** Fault resilience** If for any reason something went wrong (lost connection with ETCD) LinK will always try to have **at least** one host this means that if one agent fail to contact the ETCD cluster it will take the IP.
+** Fault resilience** If for any reason something went wrong (lost connection with etcd) LinK will always try to have **at least** one host this means that if one agent fails to contact the etcd cluster it will take the IP.

 ## Installation

-In order to be able to run LinK, you must have a working ETCD cluster.
+In order to be able to run LinK, you must have a working etcd cluster.
-Installation and configuration instructions are available on the [ETCD website](https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html).
+Installation and configuration instructions are available on the [etcd website](https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html).

-> Link uses ETCD v3 API.
-So you'll need ETCD version 3.0.0 or higher.
+> Link uses etcd v3 API.
+So you'll need etcd version 3.0.0 or higher.

 The easiest way to get link up and running is to use pre-build binary available on the [release pages](https://github.com/Scalingo/link/releases).